 LED Lighting: Why Should You Consider Using it in Your Next Home Decor Project?

 The traditional incandescent light bulb has been around, largely unchanged in design, for nearly 150 years.
 This is despite its drawbacks.
 High fragility and energy-inefficiency are just two of many good reasons for leaving traditional bulbs behind.

 Although replacement technologies such as halogen have failed to gain widespread popularity, it looks as though LED lighting might finally be the lighting solution to challenge the old-fashioned incandescent light’s dominance.

 Traditional light bulbs are incredibly wasteful of energy, with up to 90 percent of the electricity used transformed into heat rather than light.
 LED lighting uses only about one-sixth of the energy to produce the same amount of illumination, with obvious savings in electricity bills as well as benefits for the environment.

 Incandescent bulbs are extremely fragile.
 Not only are they easy to damage through rough handling, but they also fail relatively quickly under normal use.
 An old-fashioned bulb will typically last about 1,200 hours before burning out, while an LED lamp will last for at least 25,000 to 50,000 hours.

-In fact, LEDs rarely fail completely; they simply become less effective as they near the end of their useful life.
+In fact, LEDs rarely fail completely; they simply become less effective and have decreased brightness as they near the end of their useful life.